The Best BBQ Thermometer for 2024 (Reviews & Guideline)

 Having mentioned good hygiene practices, a lot of us are still exposing ourselves to unnecessary risks by not using a BBQ thermometer.

-I used to be the sort of guy who would work on the old adage “prick the chicken and if the juices run clear then it’s safe to eat a BBQ thermometer is the sign of someone who doesn’t know what they are doing.”
+I used to be the sort of guy who would work on the adage “prick the chicken and if the juices run clear then it’s safe to eat a BBQ thermometer is the sign of someone who doesn’t know what they are doing.”

 Well, I’ve changed my mind, a bbq thermometer is the single piece of kit that every outdoor chef must have and the two common myths below give a good reason why:-